-While O'Shaughnessy recommends to use the VC as primary factor and then apply a value ranking, you can also choose to switch it around.
+While O'Shaughnessy recommends using the VC as the primary factor and then apply a value ranking, you can also choose to switch it around.
 Instead of starting with the VC, select the 20% stocks with the highest share price increase during the last 6 months and then sort these by one of the VCs.
 We have been using this strategy for our European and US newsletter portfolios and this has allowed us to find some real jewels and significantly beat the market.

 EBITDA/EVThis multiple is similar to Earnings Yield, but here we use Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) as Nominator).. more...